 “A warrant requirement will enable California to preserve our civil liberties and enhance public safety by maintaining the trust and effectiveness of law enforcement,” said San Francisco District Attorney George Gascón.
 “A warrant requirement will ensure the government confirms a person’s identity and whether they are subject to deportation before they can be detained, thereby preventing citizens, authorized immigrants and victims of crime from being jailed.”

-In addition, AB 54, titled the California Values Act, would designate schools, hospitals, and courthouses as “safe zones,” banning immigration enforcement on premises.
+In addition, SB 54, titled the California Values Act, would designate schools, hospitals, and courthouses as “safe zones,” banning immigration enforcement on premises.

 Critics worry that the bill will keep law enforcement from communicating with ICE about immigrants in custody who have committed serious crimes.
 In an interview with ABC7, LA County Sheriff Jim McDonnell said the bill “puts us in a bad position on being able to communicate with our federal partners on sex trafficking, drug trafficking, gang activity.”

-The LA Times’ Jazmine Ulloa has an in-depth look at the debate surrounding AB 54.
+The LA Times’ Jazmine Ulloa has an in-depth look at the debate surrounding SB 54.